 VI.
 The essay is written from the point of view of someone who wants to live in the same habitat.
-Total 35 points aquatic environment a habitat suitable for the alien invaders?
+Total 35 points

 - 1. What are the characteristics of the aliens to survive in an aquifer and springs? - 2.
 What atmospheric, geological, hydrological, or biological features make this